Bridge Loans in Washington, D.C.: How to Unlock Home Equity to Buy Before You Sell

 Bridge loans in Washington, D.C. offer several advantages:

-- Make a non-contingent offer: With a bridge loan, you can make a non-contingent offer on your new home, which is often more attractive to sellers.
+- Non-contingent offer on the new home: With a bridge loan, you can make a non-contingent offer on your new home, which is often more attractive to sellers.

-- Only one move required: You can move directly from your old home to the new one, avoiding temporary housing.
+- Hassle-free move: You can move directly from your old home to the new one, avoiding temporary housing.

-- Prepare your old home for sale: After moving out, you can prepare your old home and even consider staging to enhance its market appeal.
+- Better home sale preparation: After moving out, you can prepare your old home and even consider staging to enhance its market appeal.

-- Potential for no payments during the loan period: Some lenders may not require payments on the bridge loan for a certain period.
+- Deferred payments: Some lenders may not require payments on the bridge loan for a certain period.

 - Quick action on ideal properties: A bridge loan allows you to quickly pursue a property without the sale status of your current home delaying the process.